 In the event that a board member attends less than 80% of such meetings, the board member will receive 25% of the cash compensation he or she would otherwise receive.
 In addition, non-employee and non-consultant directors, other than Mr. Nagao, will receive nondiscretionary, automatic grants of non-qualified stock options.
 A non-employee director is granted automatically an initial option to purchase 10,000 shares upon first becoming a member of the board of directors.
 The initial option is fully vested at the time of grant.
-Immediately after the annual general meeting of stockholders each year, each non-employee director has served on the board for at least six months.
+Immediately after the annual general meeting of stockholders each year, each non-employee director, other than Mr. Nagao, will be granted automatically a non-qualified option to purchase 10,000 common shares of the Company, provided the director has served on the board for at least six months.
 Each annual option will vest and become fully exercisable six months after the date of the grant.
 Options granted to non-employee directors will have a per share exercise price equal to 100% of the fair market value of the underlying shares on the date of grant and will become fully vested immediately if the control over the Company has changed.
 The Company reimburses directors for reasonable expenses incurred by them for attending board and committee meetings.